ElRecipiente/Pat-Patoune/README.md

 # Pat-Patoune

 ## START THE PROJECT
+First, install dependencies : *composer install*
-For now, just need to use the symfony command : *symfony server:start*
+Next, just need to use the symfony command : *symfony server:start*

 ## TUTORIAL : How we made this project